Olivina/toefl-schedule/speaking/口语第二轮-fiona笔记.md

 ### Assignment Related

-paper VS presentation/ take tests; long essays/short ones
+#### paper VS presentation/ take tests; long essays/short ones

-M: paper
+>   M: paperwork
+>

-T: good for my grade
+>   T: good for my grade
+>
+>   E: If I can do the paperwork, then I can get myself fully prepared, like xxxx
+>

-C: but if I choose to do a presentation, I might get nervous, so I might forget everything that I prepared, so it will hurt my grades.
+>   C: but if I choose to do a presentation, I might get nervous in front of a large crowd, in this situation I might forget everything that I prepared, resulting in a bad performance and it will hurt my grades.

 take tests同理，紧张忘掉everything。